UWCS/rs118/src/raytracer.md

 ![](https://raytracing.github.io/images/fig-1.08-light-bounce.jpg)

 They also may be absorbed rather than reflected.
-The darker the surface, the more likely absorption is (that's why it's dark).
-[Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) is the property that defines an ideal diffusely reflecting surface, and we're going to model it.
+The darker the surface, the more likely absorption is (that's why it's dark).[Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) is the property that defines an ideal diffusely reflecting surface, and we're going to model it.

 There are two unit radius spheres tangent to the hit point $p$ of a surface, one inside and one outside the surface.
 They have centres at $(\mathbf P + \mathbf n)$ and $(\mathbf P - \mathbf n)$, where $\mathbf n$ is the normal to the surface at $\mathbf P$.
 Pick a random point $S$ inside the unit radius sphere and send a ray from the hit point $\mathbf P$ to the random point $\mathbf S$, to give us a random vector $(\mathbf S - \mathbf P)$, that will be the diffuse reflected ray.

 ![](https://raytracing.github.io/images/fig-1.09-rand-vec.jpg)

 We need a way to pick a random point in a unit sphere.
 A rejection method is the easiest way to do this: pick a random point in a unit _cube_, and reject it and try again if it's not in the sphere.
+If we then normalise the vector to be actually _on_ the sphere, then it actually more accurately models Lambertian reflection.
+The original book has a [much more detailed discussion of modelling diffuse reflection](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials/truelambertianreflection), and I encourage you to read over it.

 ### Task 7.1

 Write a function to do this by generating a vector whose elements are random numbers between -1 and 1.
 If the length of the vector is less than 1, then it's in the sphere.
-If we normalise the vector to be actually _on_ the sphere, then it more accurately models Lambertian reflection.

-We're going to update the colour function to be recursive, casting reflection rays in the direction of the random target.
-The target of the reflected ray will be the $\mathbf P + \mathbf n + \mathbf S$, and will come from the impact point of the original ray.
-Halve the result of the recursive call so that each reflected ray has less and less intensity.
+We're going to update the colour function to be recursive, casting reflection rays in a random direction.
+The direction of the reflected ray will be $\mathbf n + \mathbf S$, and will come from the impact point of the original ray (you can get all that data from your `Hit` struct, remember).
+Halve the result of the recursive call so that each reflected ray has less and less intensity, and return that.

 ### Task 7.2